a

 Dardanelle Lake Trail Junction

 On that page I describe the three cross country routes I use to get from Round Lake to Meiss Meadow during Winter and Spring snow conditions.
-One route brings me to the far Southeastern end of Meiss Meadow, another route brings me to the far Northwestern end of Meiss Meadow, while the third route roughly follows the trail route up to Meiss Cabin.
+One route brings me to the far Southeastern end of Meiss Meadow, another route brings me to the far Northwestern end of Meiss Meadow via Meiss Lake, while the third route roughly follows the trail route up to Meiss Cabin.

 .
-Looking South at Meiss Lake turning to slush in Springtime.
+Looking South across Meiss Lake turning to slush in Springtime.

 Looking South across Meiss Lake from it's Northern shore, at Round Top sitting outside of the Tahoe Basin in the distance.

-This view is from the Northern side of Meiss Lake during a Springtime Snow shoe trip, looking South at Round Top to the South of the Tahoe Basin.
+This view is from the Northeastern side of Meiss Lake during a Springtime Snow shoe trip, looking South across Meiss Lake at Round Top to our South, located out of the Tahoe Basin.
 Round Top is the snow shrouded rock in the distance.

-The Tahoe to Yosemite and Pacific Crest Trail routes are buried under snow just past the far side, the South side of Meiss Lake.
+The Tahoe to Yosemite and Pacific Crest Trail routes are buried under snow just past the far side, the South side of Meiss Lake, in the trees in the distance under the Tahoe Rim.

 See the links in the box above this picture for more information on snow camping and cross country travel across the Meiss Country Roadless Area.